 Kathleen M Morrice (West Hove) was County Captain (1935-36) and President 1952 – 1963, when she died in office.
 In 1934, a new competition was created named the “Club Foursomes” with 6 a side with the competition taking place over 2 days one week, and the 2 days the following on the same or different courses!
 The SCLGA renamed the competition the Morrice Foursomes (inter-club knockout foursomes) in memory of Kathleen Morrice who “so much enjoyed running this competition in the past and had done so most efficiently”.
 The Morrice Foursomes Tophy is eagerly fought over by all Sussex Clubs between the months of March and September each year.

 Linda Jerdein formerly known as Linda Carrick, played at Willingdon GC and was Lady Captain in 1930.
 She moved to Crowborough Beacon in 1945 as Mrs Yuille and was later honoured as a life member.
 She married Stanton Jerdein after the death of her first husband, and became Lady Captain at Crowborough in 1948, 1949 and 1952.
 In 1950 she was County Captain presenting a trophy and county flag, and becoming the ELGA county representative.
 Linda Jerdein passed away aged 49 in 1953 and the Jerdein Memorial Fund was created to purchase a salver in her memory that would be competed for by all clubs in Sussex.
-The first competition was played at Crowborough Beacon as a team of 4, best 3 medal scores to count.
-In 1979, the format was changed to 2 stableford scores.
-The Kathleen Rider Salver is an important annual county competition.
+The first competition was played at Crowborough Beacon as a team of 4, with the best 3 medal scores to count.
+In 1979, the format was changed to two Stableford scores.
+The Jerdein Salver is nowadays an important annual county competition held at a different Sussex Club every year.

 If you know of any more information about Kathleen Rider, Glenda Ricketts or Prue Riddiford then please contact Jacs Marlio.